 These findings paint a picture of what systemic racism looks like in the nonprofit sector.
 They also point to what is needed.

-In 2019, REPAIR launched a pilot project to build relationships with Black-led organizations in Kings County by supporting them with general operating grants.
+In 2019, REPAIR launched a pilot project to build relationships with Black-led organizations in King County by supporting them with general operating grants.
 This group of organizations developed into the Black-Led Organizations Cohort, or BLOC, which convenes monthly, builds partnerships in the community, and advises the foundation.
 BLOC developed REPAIR’s framework “to provide catalytic support for Black-led nonprofits in this region through strategic investments.”

-Though REPAIR was originally conceived of as a one-year pilot, COVID, the prominent murders of Black people across the country, and the intentional relationships developed with the community led the Seattle Foundation to deepen its commitment to supporting Kings County in a sustained way.
+Though REPAIR was originally conceived of as a one-year pilot, COVID, the prominent murders of Black people across the country, and the intentional relationships developed with the community led the Seattle Foundation to deepen its commitment to supporting King County in a sustained way.
 REPAIR uses the targeted universalism approach developed by john a. powell of the Othering & Belonging Institute at UC Berkeley which, by orienting all racial groups towards universal goals, helps create support for its efforts.

 The Community Foundation of Richmond, Virginia, also has a Black fund called the Amandla Fund for Economic and Racial Justice.
 Stephanie Glenn, Vice President of Diversity and Engagement, leads it.
 Like Cunningham, Glenn highlights that the foundation could not be the decision maker, so it partnered with SisterFund and Ujima Legacy Fund, two Black giving circles.
 Green shared that 95 percent of the work went into creating the fund, and data was important.
 So, the Community Foundation also started with a report, which took two years to complete and identified two initial focus areas that are critical to Black economic mobility: